disclaimer

 To confirm that the crime is eligible for sealing, the individual may request criminal history information from the BCI.
 The individual must also follow court-established instructions for sealing criminal records.
 Generally, the petitioner must file a petition that names the arresting agency and the prosecutor as respondents.
 Also, the individual must attach two essential documents to the petition.
 These include a proposed order to seal and proof of service of the petition and order upon the respondents.

 Petitions bear the individual’s personal information and address.
 Furthermore, it must state clearly the reasons that the court must consider and grant the order to seal.
 Petitions also include the individual’s criminal history information.
-It may be useful to attach a copy of the criminal history information.
+It may be helpful to attach a copy of the criminal history information.
 The proposed order must also contain details outlined in the guideline.

 Upon completing the process of filing a petition, the court shall schedule a hearing date not earlier than 45 days after receiving the petition.
-Court hearings for sealing follow a trial style where the petitioner and prosecutor make arguments for or against the case.
+Court hearings for sealing follow a trial-style where the petitioner and prosecutor make arguments for or against the case.
 After that, the judge makes a declaration to seal or deny the petition.
 A petitioner may appeal to a municipal court ruling that prohibits sealing, but the individual may not appeal to a district court.
 Furthermore, if unsuccessful, the petitioner must wait for at least three years before initiating another petition to seal.

 In deciding whether to grant the order to seal, the presiding judge shall consider the following: